-Unlike the natural sugar found in fruits and honey, processed sugar spikes our blood sugar levels as it is absorbed a lot faster by our body.
-Due to this, the energy gained from such sugars is not sustained and lasts for a shorter amount of time.
+Unlike the natural sugar found in fruits and honey, processed sugar spikes the blood sugar level as it is absorbed a lot faster by the body.
+Due to this, the energy gained from such sugars is not sustained and lasts shorter.
 To keep our energy level high, we keep eating sugar to maintain it.

-Foods made with processed sugars such as cakes, donuts, ice cream, etc., have these adverse effects on our body and should be avoided when managing diabetes.
+Foods made with processed sugars, such as cakes, donuts, ice cream, etc., have adverse effects on our bodies and should be avoided when managing diabetes.
 However, patients on Trulicity should also avoid complex sugars such as honey and fruits to keep their blood sugar levels low.

-Sugary drinks such as fizzy drinks and processed fruit juices are some of the unhealthiest foods on the planet.
+Sugary drinks such as fizzy drinks and processed fruit juice are some of the unhealthiest foods on the planet.

 Even though such drinks consist of the same amount of sugar and calories found in solid foods containing processed sugars, our bodies do not register them as they do not make us feel full.
 Since these drinks do not make us full, it becomes hard to compensate for them within our diet.

-We end up consuming more calories and sugars over the drinks we consume.
-This can lead to extremely high blood sugar when enjoyed in excess.
+We end up consuming more calories and sugars, and this can lead to extremely high blood sugar when enjoyed in excess.